Once only caught as incidental catch, there is now an experimental fishery targeting this crab!

 - Traps can be modified to target specific species, but there is some risk that vertical lines running from the traps may entangle sea turtles and marine mammals.

 - Meat inside the legs and claws are edible, and some meat in the body.
 Shells can also be used to make shellfish stock.

 Description of meat

-- Usually cooked whole, by steaming or boiling; about 25% of total weight is edible meat .
+- Usually cooked whole, either by steaming or boiling.

-- Nutritional information for slender crab could not be found; shown is Dungeness crab
+- Nutritional information for box crab could not be found; shown is Dungeness crab.

-- Domoic acid, a naturally occurring biotoxin in California crabs, can occasionally occur in the guts of crab during a massive harmful algal bloom.
+- Domoic acid, a naturally occurring biotoxin, can occasionally occur in the guts of crab during harmful massive algal blooms.
 Check for warnings before buying fresh, and be sure to clean out guts before preparing.